Howard Pixton: Bristol

 Pixton found working for Bristol to be very agreeable.
 The company was generous, paying him £350 a year plus a third of prize money, and concerned for the well-being of its pilots.
-However in November 1913 he had an argument with Henri Coandă about the balance of the new biplane he was going to fly, and refused to fly the aircraft until the problem was remedied.
+However in November 1913 he had an argument with Coandă about the balance of the new biplane he was going to fly, and refused to fly the aircraft until the problem was remedied.
 Coanda refused to make any changes, so Pixton resigned and joined the Sopwith Aviation Company.

 Sopwith

 Thomas Octave Murdoch (Tom) Sopwith had started a flying school at Brooklands in 1912 but soon decided that with so many other schools based there, he would concentrate on aircraft design and production.
 He leased an old skating rink in Kingston-upon-Thames as his factory and design office, and used his buildings at Brooklands for assembling and flying the aircraft.

 Pixton would be at Brooklands testing along with Harry Hawker, until then Sopwith’s only pilot.
 He would also be their race pilot.
 He would get a basic pay of £250 a year plus £5 for every aircraft he tested, and a share of prize money.
 He tested and delivered aircraft including the Batboat, Three-seater Tractor, Sociable and Tabloid biplane.

 The Tabloid, officially named the Scout, was a very fast aircraft, and capable of looping, but Pixton had no desire to perform ‘stunts’.
 Testing Scouts for a military order was a major task.
 Taking part in races was another matter, and Sopwith entered Pixton in the Easter 1914 Brooklands Handicap race, where the Tabloid was rated as scratch.
 Thanks to the handicapping system he ended in 3rd place, just 30 seconds in front of a Bristol Boxkite.